Aladin147/BLKWDS_Manager/journal_v2.md

 **Note: This is a continuation of the original Journal.md file.
 The original journal contains the complete project history and should be preserved.**

+## 2025-07-04: Comprehensive UI/UX Audit and Implementation Plans

+Today we conducted a comprehensive audit of the UI/UX improvements needed for the BLKWDS Manager application.
+This work involved several key improvements:

+1. **Created Comprehensive UI/UX Audit Document**:
+   - Identified all remaining UI/UX tasks
+   - Categorized tasks by type (functional elements, error handling, layout, typography, visual elements)
+   - Prioritized tasks based on user impact
+   - Created a detailed inventory of placeholder content, error handling issues, and layout problems

+2. **Developed Detailed Implementation Plans**:
+   - Created a plan for adding a persistent home button
+   - Created a plan for standardizing error handling
+   - Created a plan for standardizing typography
+   - Created a plan for replacing placeholder content

+3. **Established Implementation Patterns**:
+   - Defined clear patterns for implementing UI/UX improvements
+   - Created reusable widget templates
+   - Established coding standards for UI components
+   - Documented best practices for UI/UX implementation

+4. **Updated Project Documentation**:
+   - Updated project_status.md to reflect our findings
+   - Added new documentation files in the docs/ui_ux directory
+   - Created a clear roadmap for completing UI/UX standardization

+These improvements provide a clear path forward for completing the UI/UX standardization work.
+The detailed implementation plans will make it easier to implement the remaining tasks and ensure consistency across the application.

+Next steps include implementing the highest priority tasks: adding a persistent home button, standardizing error handling, and replacing placeholder content.

 ## 2025-07-03: Improved Changelog Management

 Today we improved the changelog management process to avoid recurring issues with duplicate headings and inconsistent formatting.
 This work involved several key improvements: